 Power

-For example, the rulers of Aztec civilization in Mesoamerica, known as tlatoani, would wear skull-adorned headdresses or carry skull-shaped scepters to signify their authority and divine connection.
-In certain Native American traditions, skulls are considered powerful protective talismans.
-They have the ability to ward off evil spirits and negative energies, bringing spiritual protection to those who wear them.
+For example, Aztec rulers wore skull headdresses or carried skull-shaped scepters to show their authority and divine connection.
+In some Native American traditions, skulls were believed to ward off evil and offer spiritual protection.

 Secrecy